A Pennsylvania alert system to reach stranded motorists is coming to Maryland

 Q: How much does the system cost?

-A: It costs $90,000 for an initial set up and, for us, the annual fee is $70,000.
-(The company says the cost depends on the size of the state, and other states might be charged differently, since Pennsylvania helped developed the system.)
+A: It costs $90,000 for an initial setup and, for us, the annual fee is $70,000.
+[The company says the cost depends on the size of the state, and other states might be charged differently, since Pennsylvania helped developed the system.]

 Q: Why is this a good investment if you don’t have to use it that often?

 A: It’s a good investment when the time comes and we need to reach people.
-We put a lot of stake in traveler information, doing what we can to keep motorists informed and making sure we provide the best responses to incidents on the roadway.
+We put a lot of stake in traveler information: doing what we can to keep motorists informed and making sure we provide the best responses to incidents on the roadway.

-Q: Does it actually help you clear major incidents more quickly or mostly make people feel less alone while they’re stuck?
+Q: Does it actually help you clear major incidents more quickly, or mostly make people feel less alone while they’re stuck?

 A: I think it’s more the latter.
 It’s more about the safety of the motorists in the queue.
 Some of the information may be used for the information response, but I think it’s more about keeping the folks in the trapped queue connected, sharing with them what we know and identifying any potential situations that might be occurring in the queue itself.